KennyProgrammer/Force-Home/README.md

 Looking for other builds?
 Go to releases [page](https://github.com/KennyProgrammer/Force/releases).

 ## What is this?
-Force is a game engine for making any 2D and 3D (in future) graphics applications, games.
+[**Force**](https://github.com/KennyProgrammer/Force) is a game engine for **making any 2D and 3D (in future) graphics applications, games**.
 It is written in C/C++ with C# as scripting language.
-Force support OpenGL, DirectX and maybe in future Vulkan rendering API's.
+Force support [OpenGL](https://www.khronos.org/opengl/), [DirectX](https://en.wikipedia.org/wiki/DirectX) and maybe in future
+[Vulkan](https://www.khronos.org/vulkan/) rendering API's.
 Its supports Windows for now as main platform, other desktop platforms (Mac, Linux) and mobile platforms (IOS, Android) will be also support in a far future.

-Force was developing by one person Danil Dukhovenko from January 2020 and still by present day.
+**Force** was developing by one person [Danil Dukhovenko](https://github.com/KennyProgrammer/Force/commits?author=KennyProgrammer) from [January 2020](https://danil-dukhovenko.gitbook.io/force/other/insider) and still by present day.
 Force still on very early stage, because working on it by myself.
 So it needs get a lot more features for now to left this early stage.
-In future where engine steps some stability point, i will attach other developers, and create open source-community driven technology.
+In future where engine steps some **stability point**, i will attach other developers, and create open source-community driven technology.

-So why a Game Engine?
+So why a **Game Engine**?
-Because I want to create my own technology, even if it is small at first, which I will eventually develop.
-I also always wanted to create a game using my own engine.
-You can get more information about me in general and what the purposes was to create a my own Game Engine if already exist open source engines like Unity and Unreal.
+Because I want to make my own technology, even if it will small at first, which I will eventually develop.
+I also always wanted to create a **game** using my own engine.
+You can get more information [**about me**](https://github.com/KennyProgrammer) in general and what the purposes was to create a my own Game Engine if already exist open source engines like **Unity** and **Unreal**.

-Force is currently under development and may not have all features that should Game Engine have, but im working from home, and working pretty fast :D
+**Force** is currently under development and may not have all features that should Game Engine have, **but im working from home, and working pretty fast :D**

-If you interesed you can check Force global Roadmap to see completed and not yet completed features.
+If you interesed you can check Force global [Roadmap](.github/Force-RoadMap.md) to see completed and not yet completed features.

 Check the About page for information about me and how i started working on it.